 I’m not sure why, but there’s something about drinking on a rooftop that makes it simply far more exciting than drinking on the ground floor.
 It could be the incredible views and the luxurious surroundings of the rooftop bar space, or the fact that you can unashamedly stare at the world and people below, or simply feeling like you’re part of this secret club up in the sky.
 Whatever it is, I love rooftop terraces, and I feel lucky because Budapest offers some amazing ones.
 Check out my two favorite rooftops in Budapest where I like hanging out: 360 Bar and Gozsdu Sky Bar.

 Being the spa capital of Europe, Budapest offers various opportunities to soak in thermal water.
 The local culture of bathing goes back two thousand years, excavated remains of bath houses, frescoes and mosaics demonstrate that the Romans discovered and exploited these thermal water resources.
 Now it’s your turn to discover the two most popular baths in Budapest.
 And what is more, not only indoor bathing, but taking an open air bath at Széchenyi Spa or Gellért Spa is a highlight for many visitors during their stay in Budapest.
-Catch the first sunrays of spring by buying special entrance tickets in advance at Széchenyi Bath and Gellért Bath, just a click away on these orange links here:
+Catch the first sunrays of spring in one of the outdoor spools.

 Orchid & Bromelia Fair